lit/lit/dev-docs/design/how-lit-html-works.md

 lit-html is fast, but what if it could be faster!?

-- [Declarative syntax for creating DOM Parts](https://github.com/WICG/webcomponents/issues/1003).
-This could remove the requirement for lit-html to walk the `<template>` elements tree and manually instiate Parts.
+- [Declarative syntax for creating DOM Parts](https://github.com/WICG/webcomponents/issues/990).
+This could remove the requirement for lit-html to walk the `<template>` element's tree and manually instantiate Parts.
 - Precompiling lit-html `html` tag functions (tracked in https://github.com/lit/lit/issues/189).
 This provides a mechanism to move the **Prepare** step into build tooling making the initial runtime render start at the **Create** step.

 # Appendix